endodoug/endodoug.github.io/_posts/2016-03-21-create-a-picker-view-with-enums.md

 `var pickerViewWeightClassSelection = WeightClass.Flyweight.rawValue`

-Now we need to conform to the UIPickerViewDataSource Protocol by extended the PickerViewController
+Now we need to conform to the UIPickerViewDataSource Protocol by extending the PickerViewController

     extension PickerViewController: UIPickerViewDataSource {
       func numberOfComponentsInPickerView(pickerView: UIPickerView) -> Int {